cosmic-zip/maidz/README.md

 # The Web

-If for some unimaginable reason you want to use the "real" internet wink - you now are equipped with a conﬁguration which will hopefully make this a much more secure endeavour.
-But still: Browsing the internet and downloading stuﬀ is the greatest vulnerability to a linux-machine.
+If for some unimaginable reason you want to use the "real" internet wink - you now are equipped with a configuration which will hopefully make this a much more secure endeavour.
+But still: Browsing the internet and downloading stuff is the greatest vulnerability to a linux-machine.
 So use some common sense. wink

 # RSS-Feeds